swoole/docker-swoole/examples/33-debug-with-blackfire/README.md

-This example shows how to use [Blackfire](https://blackfire.io) and Composer package [upscale/swoole-blackfire](https://github.com/upscalesoftware/swoole-blackfire) to debug your Swoole web server.
+This example shows how to use Blackfire and Composer package [upscale/swoole-blackfire](https://github.com/upscalesoftware/swoole-blackfire) to debug your Swoole web server.

-_Blackfire_ is not included in the images by default, but you can easily get it installed using the built-in script _install-blackfire.sh_.
+Thanks to [Blackfire](https://blackfire.io) for providing free open-source subscription for their awesome profiling tool.

 How to run this example?